I. BORROWING POLICY

 The following policy has been adopted by the Millinocket Memorial Library’s Board of Trustees.
 It clarifies for parents, children, and staff the concern of the library for the well-being and safety of its youngest patrons:

-2. Children and young people are welcome at the library for any period during which they engage in appropriate activities which include: Doing homework or research, reading, browsing for books or other library materials, etc.
+- Children and young people are welcome at the library for any period during which they engage in appropriate activities which include: doing homework or research, reading, browsing for books or other library materials, using library computers, attending library programs, etc.

-7. The staff of the Millinocket Memorial Library have been charged with the responsibility of enforcing this policy.
-Violators may be denied use of the library under the policies set in our Policy for Patron Code of Conduct.
+- The staff of the Millinocket Memorial Library have been charged with the responsibility of enforcing this policy.
+Violators may be denied use of the library under our Patron Code of Conduct.